sakerbuild/saker.maven.support/README.md

 # saker.maven.support

-Build tasks and support classes for dealing with Maven repositories and artifact in the [saker.build system](https://saker.build).
+Build tasks and support classes for dealing with Maven repositories and artifacts in the [saker.build system](https://saker.build).
 The package allows resolving dependencies, downloading artifacts, and other related operations during builds.

 See the [documentation](https://saker.build/saker.maven.support/doc/) for more information.